Zhen Wang / 王震

 -

-03/2021: Attended WSDM 2021 virtually and present our work on modeling context pair interaction and learning graph pair emebddings.
+03/2021: Attended WSDM 2021 virtually and presented our work on modeling context pair interaction and learning graph pair emebddings.

 -